tokensmith/tokensmith/README.md

 This repo has 4 sub projects.

 ### [http](http)
-Everything related to handling http.
+Everything related to accepting and responding to HTTP requests
 ### [core](core)
-Use cases for supporting OAuth2 and OIDC
+Use cases for supporting OAuth2 and OIDC.
 ### [repository](repository)
 Entities and Repository interfaces
 ### [login](login)
 A SDK to interact with Tokensmith (OIDC ID Server).

-## TODO
- - document configuration
- - document how to run/build
- - website